ESI Definition - What is ESI?

-The 2006 amendments to the Federal Rules of Civil procedure included a new legally defined term: ESI, which stands for "Electronically Stored Information".
-The legal / litigation world now considers the discoverability of electronically stored information such as emails to be commonplace.
+The 2006 amendments to the Federal Rules of Civil procedure included ESI as a new legally defined term: Today, the legal world considers the discoverability of electronically stored information such as emails to be commonplace.

-All potentially relevant data sources need to be disclosed by the producing party in order to meet disclosure obligations.
-Forms of ESI can originate from a wide variety of sources, and attorneys need to be diligent and ask the right questions to ensure obligations are met.
+All potentially relevant data sources that are available need to be disclosed by the producing party as part of the legal electronic discovery process in order to meet disclosure obligations.
+Forms of ESI can originate from a wide variety of sources, and attorneys need to be diligent to interview custodians (owners of the data) and ask the right questions to ensure obligations are met.

 ESI Specific Meaning - Data Sources Could Include: